Structural Dynamics

 Laboratory space

-Our group posseses laboratory space for sample preparation and characterisation.
-Current laboratory has a set of tools for high-pressure studies, fume hood with Schlenk line, vintage Bruker diffractometer and UV-Vis spectrometer.
+Our group posseses laboratory space for sample preparation and characterisation, including tools and equipement for high-pressure studies, fume hood with Schlenk line, essential glassware, modified stereomicroscope or vintage Bruker diffractometer.

 Large-Scale Facilities